gebrial/x4prodchart-swi/README.md

 ## How to use
 Live website: https://x4prodchart.com/

 Or, clone the repo and run 'npm start'

+Use `npm run build` to build the files to the build folder which can serve as a static site.

 ## Requests
 If you'd like to see any new features send me a request.
 Or... code it and make a PR 😂